-Localized scleroderma is characterized by inflammation and thickening of the skin from excessive collagen deposition.
-Relatively mild, only a few areas of the body are affected — usually the skin or muscles.
-Localized scleroderma rarely becomes systemic, Internal organs are typically not affected.
+The hallmarks of localized scleroderma are inflammation and thickening of the skin due to excessive levels of a structural protein called collagen.
+Localized scleroderma is relatively mild, and commonly affects only a few areas of the body — usually the skin or muscles.
+Internal organs are typically not affected.

-This kind of localized scleroderma is usually characterized by a line of thickened skin that may affect the bones and muscles underneath it.
-It appears most commonly on the arms, legs, or forehead, although it is possible for linear scleroderma to occur in other areas.
-Usually appearing in childhood, linear scleroderma may affect the growth of limbs.
+Linear scleroderma is a localized type that can affect the bones and muscles underneath the skin.
+It appears most commonly on the arms, legs, or forehead.
+This scleroderma subtype usually shows up in childhood, and can affect the growth of limbs.

 Scleroderma News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.